Field artillery (United States)

-In the US system for land-based field artillery, the field artillery team is organized to direct and control indirect artillery fire on the battlefield.

-Since World War I, to conduct indirect artillery fire, three distinct components have evolved in this organization: the forward observer (FO), the fire direction center (FDC), and the firing unit, sometimes referred to as the gun line.
-On the battlefield, the field artillery team consists of some combinations of all of these elements.
-In other words, there may be multiple FOs calling in fire on multiple targets to multiple FDCs and any component may be in communication with some of the other elements depending on the situational requirements.
+In the United States military, land-based field artillery typically consists of three distinct components: the forward observer (FO), the fire direction center (FDC), and the firing unit, sometimes referred to as the gun line.
+The field artillery fires process involves the coordination of all of these elements; for instance, there may be multiple FOs calling in fire on multiple targets to multiple FDCs and any component may be in communication with some of the other elements depending on the situational requirements.